Does Jodi Arias Have Borderline Personality Disorder?

 Arias spoke very highly of Alexander, up until his death, and clearly idealized him.
 She was also very possessive.
-Now that he's dead she claims he was a sexual deviant and pedophile.
+Now that he's dead, she claims he was a sexual deviant and a pedophile.

 Though Arias would meet this symptom with respect to Alexander, there is no pattern of behavior otherwise.

 Identity disturbance and unstable self-image does not fit here.
 She became whatever Alexander wanted, but she was well aware of what she was doing.
-She was into it and she liked it and it was a conscious decision with a purpose.
+She was into it and liked it.
+It was a conscious decision with a purpose.